Vorasidenib (Monograph)

 Uses for Vorasidenib

-Vorasidenib is indicated for the treatment of adult and pediatric patients 12 years and older with Grade 2 astrocytoma or oligodendroglioma with a susceptible IDH1 or IDH2 mutation following surgery including biopsy, sub-total resection, or gross total resection.
+Treatment of adults and pediatric patients ≥12 years of age with grade 2 astrocytoma or oligodendroglioma with a susceptible IDH1 or IDH2 mutation, following surgery including biopsy, sub-total resection, or gross total resection.
+To determine IDH mutations, use an FDA approved test ([Web]).

 Vorasidenib Dosage and Administration